 This collusion is the lifeblood of the skilled offender.
-He has drawn us over to his worldview. … In a very subtle, covert and powerful way he has targeted us all. … We have all be targeted without even knowing it.
+He has drawn us over to his worldview. ….
+In a very subtle, covert and powerful way he has targeted all of us. ….
+We have all been targeted without even knowing it.
 We are all subjected to the same tactics as the target woman and sadly we are all capable of colluding with the abuser.
 (22-23)

 Don Hennessy did six years training to become a missionary priest – he definitely understands the main elements of the Bible.
 He talks about conscience, good and evil, and he sometimes mentions Biblical narratives to illustrate his points about abusers.
 Here is a prime example.

 The skilled offender has many layers of need.
 At a very deep level his need is to avoid death, as though he wants to become God-like.
 It is the essence of the biblical story that Adam wanted to be like God.
 It is the drama of that story that a woman was going to help him become as powerful as God.
 At a level of our very existence it is the role of a woman to help some men feel like God.
 (23)

 ….
 While we are familiar with physical, emotional and financial control, the real God-like feeling is in his ability to sexually control the woman. ….
 The act of sexual intimacy is used by these men to confirm ownership.
 The act of sexual intimacy without consequence is one of the most God-like experiences these men have. ….
 He targets a woman who will become a long-term acolyte in his project.
 His ability to hide this intention is the cornerstone of this project.
 If a woman is targeted by one of these men she is never aware of what he is doing to her.
 (23-24)